vwkd/science-math/src/calculus/derivative.md

-## Introduction

-- integral and derivative are opposites, two sides of same coin
-- can't have one without the other, can't have coin with only one side
-- integrates a derivative, differentiates an integral
-- goes back and forth between integral and derivative, like turning a coin, taking steps on infinite ladder
-- same, integral is also derivative, derivative is also integral, depends on point of view, like which sides of coin looks at
+integral and derivative are opposites, two sides of same coin can't have one without the other, needs to have integral to make derivative, needs to have derivative to make integral, can't have coin with one side integrates a derivative or differentiates an integral goes back and forth between integral and derivative depends on point of view, what wants, always both exists like steps on an infinite ladder

-- chicken and egg problem, can't define one without the other, can define only together
+?? chicken and egg problem, can't really define one without the other

-- looks at limit, what happens when $\Delta x$ goes to zero
-- $\mathrm{d}x$ never is zero, only approaches zero
-- beware: "infinitely small" is misleading!
-- path towards limit is complex, tiny fractions or products
-- limit is nice and simple, magic
-- limit is easier to compute than path towards it
-- computer computes it numerically with finite fractions or products

-## Motivation

-- wants to relate graph and area under graph
-- approximate area with rectangles
-- rectangle is

-$$ \Delta A(x) \approx f(x) \cdot \Delta x $$

-- can get graph function by dividing rectangle by width
-- tiny fraction
-- graph function called derivative of area function
-- slope of tangent on graph of area function at point

-$$ f(x) \approx \frac{\Delta A(x)}{\Delta x} $$

-- can get area by summing up all rectangles
-- huge sum of tiny products
-- area function called integral of graph function
-- $\Delta x$ implicitly indicates number of rectangles, increase as it gets smaller

-$$ A = \sum \Delta A(x) \approx \sum f(x) \cdot \Delta x $$

-whatever approaches as Dx gets smaller and smaller approximation gets better an better, less wrong becomes condition, property that mystery function must have, relationship
-- in limit when $\Delta x$ goes to zero writes

-$$ \mathrm{d}A(x) = f(x) \cdot \mathrm{d}x $$
+looks at limit, what happens when dx goes to zero never is zero, approaches magic falls out, limit is nice and simple, path towards limit is complex tiny fractions huge sums of tiny products limit is easier to compute than path towards it dt is never zero, "infinitely small", always non-zero, just approaches zero

 ## Derivative

-- ratio
+approximate as rectangle
+whatever approaches as dx gets small approximation gets better an better, less wrong

-$$ \frac{\mathrm{d}f(x)}{\mathrm{d}x} $$
+$$ \mathrm{d}A(x) \approx f(x) \cdot \mathrm{d}x $$

-- beware: not actual fraction,  not any specific fraction, whatever fractions approach as goes to zero!
-- think of fraction as single symbol, not actual division, only reminiscent of origin
-- think of fraction as operator
+becomes condition, property that mystery function must have, relationship

-$$ \frac{\mathrm{d}}{\mathrm{d}x} f(x) $$
+$$ \frac{\mathrm{d}A(x)}{\mathrm{d}x} \overset{!}{=} f(x) $$

+derivative of A is ratio dA/dx as dx gets smaller and smaller
-- appearance of division is suggestive of properties of operator, e.g. multiple derivatives, chain rule, inversion, etc.
+beware: not actually a fraction whatever ratio approaches as dx gets smaller and smaller approaches slope of tangent of graph at point think of fraction as single symbolic symbol reminding of where it came from think of d/dx as operator division appearance is suggestive of properties of operator, allows to remember easier like multiple derivatives, chain rule, inversion, etc.

-- slope of tangent on graph at point
+$$ \Delta $$

-- measure of how sensitive function is to its input
+- measure of how sensitive a function is to its input

+rise over run slope

+consider ds/dt as function of t

+computer computes it like that

+- slope of tangent line on graph at a point
 - best constant approximation for rate of change around a point
-- not "instantaneous rate of change", oxymoron, can't have change in an instant, makes no sense
-- only as approaches instant, over smaller times, like flirting with change in instant without ever actually touching it
-- but limit exists, can associate instant with change, apparent paradox
+- beware: "instantaneous rate of change" makes no sense, oxymoron, instant can't change, needs span of time, yet limit does exist instantaneous change makes not sense, but approaches instant like flirting with change in instant without ever actually touching it velocity is distance per unit time doesn't make sense at single point in time, needs at least two separate points in time how can associate individual points in time with function value??? apparent paradox

+$$ f'(x) := \lim_{\mathrm{d}x \to 0} \frac{f(x)}{\mathrm{d}x}$$

 ## Integral

-- sum
+chop up area into rectangles with equal width that approximate it add up rectangles

+area under graph
+Full with rectangles

+approximates area with rectangles adds up

-$$ \int f(x) \cdot \mathrm{d}x $$
+$$ \int v(t) \cdot \mathrm{d}t $$

-- beware: not actual sum, not any specific sum, whatever sums approach as goes to zero!
-- appearance of sum is suggestive of properties of operator, e.g. multiple integrals, chain rule, etc.

-- signed area under graph between two points
-- area below axis counts negative, inverse function, e.g. distance traveled backwards

-- anti-derivative is signed area with variable upper bound
+dt also implicitly indicates spacing between timestamps, increases number of rectangles added up as it gets smaller not a specific sum, whatever sum approaches as dt approaches zero

+approximating sliver as area
+dS \approx v(t) \cdot dt
+derivative of area under graph of function is equal to function for graph itself

-- infinitely many anti-derivatives for function by added constant, shifts graph of function up or down, tangent line stays same
+infinitely many anti-derivatives for constant shifting graph up or down doesn't change tangent can determine constant using lower bound of integral

-- integral is anti-derivative at upper bound minus anti-derivative at lower bound, constant doesn't matter as it cancels out, can use any anti-derivative, typically chooses constant zero, "fundamental theorem of calculus"
+- anti-derivative of function evaluated at top bound minus bottom bound constant of anti-derivative doesn't matter as it cancels out can use any anti-derivative, typically chooses zero as constant "fundamental theorem of calculus"

-- huge complicated sum over smaller rectangles approaches in limit simple subtraction of two values, apparent paradox
+this huge sum over many rectangles approaches in limit simple subtraction of two values

+- measure of signed area between graph and horizontal axis
+- area below the curve counts negative, inverse function, e.g. distance traveled backwards

+- think of area as function with variable upper bound
+- approximate additional unit of area by rectangle

+$$ \mathrm{d}A(x) \approx f(x) \cdot \mathrm{d}x $$

+- derivative of area must equal height of graph at each point, condition, property, relationship

+$$ \frac{\mathrm{d}A(x)}{\mathrm{d}x} \overset{!}{=} f(x) $$

 ////